rfheise/clipy/README.md

 # Clipy: Shortform Hyper Intelligent Trimming

-Clipy is a powerful tool that automatically produces shortform content from long form content and uploads it to your favorite video sharing platform.

 # Outline
 I intent to create a modular pipeline that lets me plug and play with various algorithms for the various components.
 Below I will outline the pipeline and the initial implementation.